 How much does it cost?

-The cost of the trip is $250 per person for the boat.
-We can take from 4-6 guests at a time.
+The cost of the trip is $250 - $450 per person for the boat (dependent on day, trip selection and boat).
+We take 4 - 6 guests at a time.
 This price is just for the boat, but the shop is happy to provide any rentals needed.

 How far in advance do you schedule?